EnzeXu/Campus_Food_Menu_Frontend/README.md

 # Campus Food Menu

-Welcome to the Food Menu Website, a simple yet interactive website designed to showcase our delightful menu selections.
+Welcome to the Campus Food Menu Website, a simple yet interactive website designed to showcase our delightful menu selections.

 ---